NeuroTech-Leuven/BrainBrowsR/README.md

 The instructions to install web-ext are found on [this webpage](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) by Mozilla.
 To run, simply do `web-ext run`.
 Going to instagram and login in, will connect you to websocket server and allow the usage of the extension.

 The other option is temporarily installing it, using [these instructions](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) and proceeding similar as with web-ext.

+## Limitation and future plans

+There is still a lot that has to happen before BrainBrowsR reaches its end-users.
+Firstly, not all persons with locked-in syndrome may want to use social-media.
+A thorough check-up is required with a trained psychologist or doctor to assess this.

+Secondly, there is a limit on the number of interactive elements that can be shown on one screen.
+Better visualization of these stimuli and more precise measuring equipment could be beneficial.

+Thirdly, more measures have to be taken into account for errors in our software.
+It can be very frustrating for the user when something does not work correctly, and while our service to help would be as swift as possible in that case, more mechanisms can be implemented for a smoother user experience for both the user and the user’s caretakers.

+Finally, a keyboard that works on different classifying algorithms, maybe the ones made by other NeuroTechX teams, can be readily implemented in our software.
+Doing so, and testing which works best, would make the user experience smoother.

 ## Further development